 Chantal Contouri (Kate Davis), David Hemmings (Dr Eric Fraser), Shirley Cameron (Mrs Barker), Rod Mullinar (Derek), Max Phipps (Hodge), Henry Silva (Dr Gauss), Rosie Sturgess (Lori)

 Kate Davis is abducted from her home and flown to The Farm, a secret enclave in the countryside.
 Her kidnappers introduced themselves as the Hyma Brotherhood – Hyma being the Greek word for blood – who believe that the drinking of human blood conveys youth and immortality on them.
 At The Farm, they keep humans as docile cattle, draining their blood with cattle milking machines to feed upon, something the humans regard as a great honour.
 There Kate learns that she is a direct descendant of Elizabeth Bathory.
 However, she refuses to accept her birthright as a vampire that the Brotherhood are determined she will inherit.

 This Australian entry is one of the more interesting and unusual variants on the vampire film.
 It was the first attempt to place vampirism into the scientific arena and became the most interesting stab at doing such at least until the arrival of tv’s Ultraviolet (1998) and the British film Blood (2000).

-Director Rod Hardy went onto direct in US television and has produced the odd other genre work including the tv mini-series remake of 20,000 Leagues Under the Sea (1997) with Michael Caine and the Marvel Comics adapted tv pilot Nick Fury, Agent of Shield (1998) starring David Hasselhoff.
+Director Rod Hardy went on to direct in US television and has made the odd other genre work including the tv mini-series remake of 20,000 Leagues Under the Sea (1997) with Michael Caine and the Marvel Comics adapted tv pilot Nick Fury, Agent of Shield (1998) starring David Hasselhoff.